programminghistorian/ph-submissions/lessons/getting-started-with-github-desktop.md

 {% include figure.html src="../images/getting-started-with-github-desktop-9.png" caption="The editing view" %}

-As you will see once you have made some changes to your file you will again see the option to commit changes.
+Once you have made some changes to your file, you will again see the option to commit changes at the bottom of the text entry box.

 {% include figure.html src="../images/getting-started-with-github-desktop-10.png" caption="The remote commit view" %}